MLA Master Locksmiths are Vetted Inspected Qualified

-A locksmith “bait and switch” scheme is sweeping the locksmith industry especially in London, as the UK’s largest locksmith association we are trying to make the public more aware of this scam when hiring a locksmith.
+A locksmith “bait and switch” scheme is a locksmith scam sweeping the locksmith industry especially in London, as the UK’s largest locksmith association we are trying to make the public more aware of this scam when hiring a locksmith.

-Our advice will protect you against the bait & switch scheme to prevent being overcharged, with questions to ask the locksmith and red flags to look out for.
+Our advice will protect you against a bait & switch scam to prevent being overcharged, with questions to ask the locksmith and red flags to look out for before you hire anyone.

-What is the Bait & Switch Locksmith Price Scheme?
+What is the Bait & Switch Locksmith Price Scheme Scam?

-The ‘cheap locksmith’ will advertise a low cost or quote a low price such as £39 / £49 or £59, only for the final price to be much higher.
+The ‘cheap locksmith’ will advertise a low cost or quote a low price such as £39, £49 or £59, a tactic widely known as the locksmith 49er scam.

 Signs of a Rogue Scam Locksmith

-Find out how to identify warning signs of a locksmith potentially overcharging you.
+Find out how to spot warning signs of a locksmith potentially overcharging you.

 Locksmith Quotes £49 but Final Price is £1604!